 From the theatre to the screen is a very little step, especially these days, when a director like Griffiths shows all the love for details and ten times the poetic feeling of a Belasco.
-Vachel Lindsay's "The Art of the Moving Picture" has put forward a theory (several of them in fact) that should bring this most democratic art to higher levels-higher ones than it has even sought.
-The chapters on "The Intimate Photoplay," "Paintingin-Motion," "The Picture of Crowd Splendor" and the half-fanciful chapter on the kinship of the movies to the Egyptian hieroglyphics and the use of symbols in both, are things to arouse the reader and inspire the producer.
-It is a book for artists and-
+Vachel Lindsay's "The Art of the Moving Picture" has put forward a theory (several of them in fact) that should bring this most democratic art to higher levels-higher opes them art to higher levels-higher ones than it has even sought.
+The chapters on "The Intimate Photoplay," "Paintingin-Motion," "The Picture of Crowd Splendor" and the half-fanciful chap-ter on the kinship of the movies to the Egyptian hieroglyphics and the use of symbols in both, are things to arouse the reader and inspire the pro-It is a book for artists andwell-people.